Latest update: 21 July 2023

 The larger ones now often have a new purpose.
 For example, in Montuïri, you will find the Son Fornes museum in a mill, and you have a lot of restaurants with Es Molí in the name.

 Tip!
 Do you like visiting undiscovered places?
 Then buy the travel guide 111 Places in Mallorca that you shouldn’t miss.
 It’s full of smaller sights you won’t find on every blog or travel guide.
-For sale at Bol.com, Amazon, or Book Depository.
+For sale at Bol.com or Amazon.